laravel/docs/installation.md

 Once the application's containers have been started, you may access the project in your web browser at: http://localhost.

-To stop all of the containers, you may simply use Control + C to stop the container's execution.
+To stop all of the containers, you may simply press Control + C to stop the container's execution.
 Or, if the containers are running in the background, you may use the `down` command:

 ```bash
 ./sail down